rubendal/Sm4sh-Calculator/README.md

 * All knockback/damage modifiers are available (Rage, Aura, Monado, Deep Breathing, Crouch cancel, Charge Smash, Staleness)
 * Search desired total KB or search with X or Y components
+* Using X or Y components will calculate best and worst DI angles and percents needed to get inputted knockback
 * WBKB isn't supported due to being weight related

 ## Issues